 English Language goes well with a very wide range of other subjects.
-It can be taken with A Level English Literature (an excellent combination if English is your passion) but not with the Combined Language & Literature course.
+It can be taken with A Level English Literature (an excellent combination if English is your passion).

 The skills you learn are highly valued by employers in all areas of work: the ability to read challenging material, understand complex ideas, select evidence, research, analyse, construct an argument and write with confidence.
 English A Level can lead to employment in business, marketing, journalism, teaching, health, the media, the law, creative industries in the arts and many other areas of work.
 This course is highly regarded by competitive universities.